-On December 15, 2015 we acquired Advanced Industrial Services Inc. ("AIS") and its affiliate subsidiary company based in York, Pennsylvania for a purchase price of approximately \$7.7 million and acquisition related expenses of \$476,340.
-The purchase price was paid with \$5.2 million in cash, \$1,500,000 in a seller's note, and \$1,000,000 in the form of 315,458 shares of Cemtrex restricted Common Stock.
+On December 15, 2015, the Company acquired Advanced Industrial Services Inc. and its affiliate subsidiary company based in York, Pennsylvania for a purchase price of approximately \$7,500,000, and acquisition related expenses of \$476,340.
+The purchase price consisted of \$5,000,000 in cash, \$1,500,000 in a seller's note, and \$1,000,000 in the form of 315,458 shares of Cemtrex restricted Common Stock.
 AIS averaged approximately \$23 million in annual revenue and \$2.4 million in annual normalized EBITDA over the two calendar years 2013 and 2014.
 We worked with a local bank to finance the \$5.25 million self-amortizing, seven (7) year term loan and \$3.5 million working capital credit line for the transaction.
 The loans carry annual interest rates of 30 day LIBOR plus 2.25 and 2.0 respectively.
-The seller's note is for 3 years at 6% (see NOTE 13 BUSINESS COMBINATION).
+The seller's note is for 3 years at 6% (see NOTE 13).

-On May 31, 2016 we acquired machinery & equipment, electronics manufacturing business and logistics business from a German company, Periscope, GmbH ("Periscope") and placed them in three newly formed entities: ROB Cemtrex Assets UG, ROB Cemtrex Automotive GmbH and ROB Cemtrex Logistics GmbH respectively.
+On May 31, 2016, the Company acquired a machinery & equipment business, an electronics manufacturing business and a logistics business from a German company, Periscope, GmbH ("Periscope") and placed them in three newly formed entities: ROB Cemtrex Assets UG, ROB Cemtrex Automotive GmbH and ROB Cemtrex Logistics GmbH respectively.
 Periscope's electronic manufacturing business deals primarily with the major German automotive manufacturers, including Tier 1 suppliers in the industry, as well as for industries like telecommunications, industrial goods, luxury consumer products, display technology, and other industrial OEMs.
 Periscope had more than 35 years of industrial operating experience.
-The Periscope acquisition was completed through use of \$4,902,670 of Company cash, \$717,936 in Seller note and \$3,298,600 in proceeds from issuance of a note to Ducon Technologies Inc., a related party (see NOTE 13 BUSINESS COMBINATION).
+The Periscope acquisition was completed through use of \$4,902,670 of cash, \$717,936 in a Seller note and \$3,298,600 in proceeds from the issuance of a related party. (see NOTE 13).